 Taylor Review—Review of Expenses and Funding of Civil Litigation in Scotland

-In September 2009, the Scottish Civil Courts Review (which recommended various changes in court structures in Scotland now implemented in the Courts Reform (Scotland) Act 2014) recommended a separate review of expenses
+In September 2009, the Scottish Civil Courts Review (which recommended various changes in court structures in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.